 You can replace the chicken broth with vegetable broth to make a vegetarian sauce.

-Cook on medium heat until the mixture is reduced to half.
+Cook on medium heat until the mixture is reduced to half, stirring frequently.
 It should take 10-12 minutes.

 Cut 16 tablespoon (225 g) cold unsalted butter into 1-inch cubes.

-Add 1 cube of butter to a medium-size saucepan and heat on medium heat until it melts.
+Add 1 cube of butter to a medium-sized saucepan and heat over medium heat until it melts.

 Add 1 tablespoon of all-purpose flour and mix it well with the butter.

-Cook until the mixture turns slightly brown (1-2 minutes).
-Stir continuously while cooking.
+Cook until the mixture turns slightly brown (1-2 minutes), stirring continuously.
 This flour and butter paste (roux) will thicken the sauce and make it super creamy.

 Now slowly pour the reduced chicken broth mixture over the flour and butter mixture and whisk continuously using a wire whisk.